abhishekiitd327/neural_networks/README.md

 # neural_networks
- A simple Neural Networks library in Rust
+A neural network library written from in Rust.